dave-fioravanti/lmnl-framework/README.md

-# lmnl-framework
+# LMNL Framework

-LMNL is a front-end development framework that utilizes Typescript and React to create websites and applications.
+LMNL is a front-end development framework that utilizes Typescript and React to facilitate the development of modular websites and applications.